 - Sweat lodge saunas.
 Unlike wood-burning saunas, rocks are heated outside the sauna room and brought in while they are still super hot in sweat lodge saunas.
 Then water is poured over the rocks to steam up the room.

 - Electrical saunas.
-With the advancement in technology, a simpler way of sauna where you could enjoy the benefits by a switch of a button was invented.
+With the advancement of technology, a simpler way of using a sauna, where you could enjoy the benefits with a switch of a button, was invented.
 The best part about this type of sauna is that you can adjust the temperature as per your preference.
 Electrical saunas mostly accompany dry heat, but if your sauna studio allows, you can pour a little water into the filament to produce steam.

 How does an infrared sauna work?